Scott Atlas: Ordeal and Triumph

 behavior on the part of Stanford University's faculty.

-When they do something like that, when they, through their own politicized lens, attribute your willingness to step up and help your country when asked, that is a very, very harmful,
+When they do something like that, when they, through their own politicized lens, attribute your willingness to step up and help your country when asked.
+That is a very, very harmful,

 you know, chilling effect on others who want to help their country.
+I went to Washington for one reason, Victor.

 People were dying.